Anime and manga fandom: Appeal of anime and manga

 One major appeal of anime is its artwork; some fans claim that its visual quality is superior to that found in most animated series made in the United States and some ignore all non-Japanese animation.
 One fan described enjoying anime because "there is no dividing line between special effects and what is real...it's just the way somebody imagined it".
 The content editor of Anime Fringe, Holly Kolodziejczak, described being amazed by anime's depth that was unlike the cartoons she had seen before: "the characters had real personalities, their own feelings and motivations for their actions, strengths and flaws that enhanced their characters.
 They were more like real people, and thus people could much more readily identify with them."
 Larry Green of Nausicaa.net agreed and added that anime discusses subjects for both adults and children whereas in the United States animation is traditionally for children.
 He also stated that any viewer would be able to find something to their liking due to anime's large scale of production.

-Susan J. Napier, a Professor of Japanese Language and Literature, stated that anime fans "find refuge in a culture that diverges from the typical American way of life."
+Susan J. Napier, a professor of Japanese Language and Literature, stated that anime fans "find refuge in a culture that diverges from the typical American way of life."
 She pointed out that fascination with Japanese culture is not a new concept and has existed since the mid-19th century.
 For example, an 1876 painting by Claude Monet entitled La Japonaise depicts Monet's wife wearing a kimono, with Japanese hand fans shown in the background.
 Napier described this interest in Japan as an "escape from the Industrial Revolution ... a pastoral utopia" for many Europeans.

+According to Polygons 2024 survey 44% of anime viewers have developed a crush on an anime character.
+Almost two-thirds of the anime-watching Gen Z audience said they emotionally connect better with anime than they do with traditional media.
+65% of the surveyed anime fans said that they find anime more emotionally compelling than other forms of media.
+Over 50% of surveyed Gen-Z anime fans said that anime influences their identity, fashion and social understanding.

 And A key characteristic of many anime television shows is serialization, where a continuous story arc stretches over multiple episodes or seasons.
 Traditional American television had an episodic format, with each episode typically consisting of a self-contained story.
 So it brings excitement to the viewers.